kubernetes/community/communication/youtube/youtube-guidelines.md

 meeting recordings, as well as recordings of other recurring events such as the Kubernetes [community meeting], and others.

-[Subprojects], in addition to SIGs and WGsmay request their own playlists to better target their contributors and increase general discoverability.
+[Subprojects], in addition to SIGs and WGs may request their own playlists to better target their contributors and increase general discoverability.

 To better serve the community, [collaboration] has been enabled to share the